Insurance coverage changes may lead to unexpected COVID-19 treatment costs for patients

 "Depending on what insurance you have, what you have to pay if you get sick, could vary a great deal," said Athos Health CEO Jon Hess.

-Minnesota carriers like Blue Cross Blue Shield Association and HealthPartners' full COVID coverage stops March 31, while PreferredOne and Medica stops on June 30.
+Minnesota carriers like Blue Cross Blue Shield Association and HealthPartners' full COVID coverage stops June 30.
+PreferredOne and Medica will also stop on June 30.

 After that, Hess says you're on the hook again for certain expenses.